JessCai06/Pittsburgh-Crash-Heat-Map-2025/README.md

 # Historical Pittsburgh Crash Heat Map

+My research project for my Summer Undergraduate Research Apprenticeship @ CMU, May - Aug 2025.
 This repository contains data and scripts for analyzing crash data in Pittsburgh.
+The primary objective of my research is to develop a crash-prediction model for heavy-duty vehicles (HDV) by creating a model based on historical crash records.
+My final project can be seen below in the screenshot or accessed via the HTML page linked in this repo (must be opened locally).

+My sincere gratitude to my advisors:
+- [Pingbo Tang](https://www.cylab.cmu.edu/directory/bios/tang-pingbo.html), Ph.D., P.E. || Associate Professor at Carnegie Mellon University
+- Ava Jahan Biglari, Ph.D.
+Student at Carnegie Mellon University

+And to my teammates:
+- Beibei Sun, M.Sc.
+Rail and Urban Transport || Technical University of Munich (TUM)
+- Allison Zhou, Student

 ![Sample Map Area](Sample%20Map%20Area.png)